jronallo/iiif-workshop/workshop/image/parameters-play.md

 # Play with Parameters

+Now we will play with different parameters.

-Now with a base URI of https://iiif.lib.ncsu.edu/iiif/segPap_021
+You'll use this base URI and add the other parameters on: https://iiif.lib.ncsu.edu/iiif/segPap_021

 Here's the URI template you'll use: